gumaerc-testorg/hst.582j-spring-2007/content/pages/related-resources/sp_resources.md

 ## J-DSP

-Java Digital Signal Processing ([J-DSP](https://jdsp.dev/)) is an on-line DSP simulator.
+Java Digital Signal Processing ({{% resource_link "1bcdaef8-0140-440f-b0a8-38dc76e166f4" "J-DSP" %}}) is an on-line DSP simulator.
 The program is very broad and does not target a specific topic like the other tutorials.
 But it can be very useful for filter design, FFT evaluation, and even speech analysis.
 J-DSP does take a little bit of time to get used to, however.

 ### Filter Example